olimungo/wasm-game-of-life/README.md

 ## Rust

 The Rust code can be found into the _src_ folder (file: _lib.rs_).
 Use wasm-build to transpile the Rust code to WebAssembly.
-This command has to be executed when the _lib.rs_ file is modified and right after cloning the repository:
+This command has to be executed when the _lib.rs_ file is modified and right after cloning the repository.

+This command has to be executed in the root folder of the project:

 ```shell
 wasm-pack build